gravitino/gem/README.md

 - pydtw .............
 Python bindings for (un)constrained DTW
 - pygem .............
 Python bindings for GEM and CUDA-GEM
 - results ........... detailed results including graphics
+- ucrsuite .......... makefile for the UCR Suite